aavallone/CharFunk/readme.md

 ###CharFunk.isControl(ch)
-Returns true if provided a length 1 string that is a letter
+Returns true if provided a length 1 string that is a control character

 `@param {String} ch` - a length 1 string